Harsehraab/docker-flask-sever/README.md

 **Note:** 1.
 Please specify the port you want to use to serve the flask app on
-          2. The -d in the command to create and run the container denotes 'detached mode'.
+          2. The -d in the  denotes 'detached mode'.
-             This allows us to access the webpages else is provides error message'page not found'.
+             When detached mode is not used the browser displays a message 'page not found'.

 Command to create and run container:
 docker run -d -p 8000:8000 flask-server